Use git filter to prevent a change from being committed

-Especially when working on a paper, a regular problem I end up with is the following:
+Especially when working on a paper, a regular problem I end up with is

 Two inconvenient solutions for this are:

-1. Use interactive staging for each commit and make sure that this particular change doesn’t end up in the commit.
+- Use interactive staging for each commit and make sure that this particular

-2. Commit the fix to a dedicated branch, make the contributions on top of it and when ready, cherry-pick them into the target branch.
+Until I accidentally stage it at some point in time and discover that it made it into the upstream branch.
+Which, at least for me, is really just a matter of time. - Commit the fix to a dedicated branch, make the contributions on top of it and when ready, cherry-pick them into the target branch.
 Variations of this are working with an integration branch.
 This solution is a lot of juggling branches and commits around and will in the end break my running latexmk build.

 Turns out this can be done elegantly with the filter functionality from git-attributes.
 With git filter you can automatically run two scripts: a smudge script when a file is checked out, and clean script when a file is checked in.

-So in my case, I can define in .git/config what I want to happen:
+So in my case, I can define in .git/config

 [filter "fix-texlive2019"]